 Call For Help After A Car Accident

 Your priority should be the safety of everyone involved in the accident.
 If there’s anyone that has been injured, contact the emergency services immediately.
 You will need to give them your location and complete details about the injuries.
 Avoid moving anyone that has been injured unless they are in immediate danger.
+Having your phone on you after an accident can save a life.

 Call The Police